 Workers from these countries are needed in 14 labor-starved industries in Japan.
 The job fields accepting new workers are Nursing Care, Food Service, Construction, Custodial, Agriculture, Food and Drink Manufacturing, Hospitality, Materials, Ship Building, Fishing, Automotive Parts Manufacturing, Industrial Machinery, Electronics and Electrical Equipment, and Aviation.
 With such a variety of job openings, Japan wants to bring in workers as quickly as possible.
 However, there have been some delays.

 There are a number of reasons for the postponement.
 The first being time.
-Industry bodies responsible for preparing the skills examination simply couldn’t meet the deadline in April, so only Nursing Care, Food Service, and Hospitality are ready to start testing applicants for the Specified Skills visa and welcoming foreign workers into Japan.
-More exams are expected to hit desks later this summer.
+Industry bodies responsible for preparing the skills examination simply couldn’t meet the deadline in April 2019.
+As soon as the government sorts out some of the problems, testing can begin across more countries and industries.

 Though the delays have left many foreign workers who are looking for jobs in Japan frustrated and confused, it is well worth the wait.
 Recently the Japanese government has enacted laws to ensure that foreign nationals working in Japan are paid the same as their Japanese counterparts.
 With the average yearly salary for these industries sitting around 2,350,000 yen to 3,300,000 yen, working in Japan is still an attractive option, even if it takes more time than expected.